doctorfree/Obsidian-Books-Vault/README.md

 ## Dataview

-The Obsidian Media Vault has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
-Sample queries along with the code used to perform them can be viewed in the [Media Queries](https://github.com/doctorfree/Obsidian-Media-Vault/Media_Queries.md) document.
+The Obsidian Books Vault has been curated with metadata allowing queries to be performed using the Obsidian Dataview plugin.
+Sample queries along with the code used to perform them can be viewed in the [Books Queries](Books_Queries.md) document.

-Additional visual representations of the Media Vault, also based upon Dataview queries, are provided by the [Excalibrain](https://github.com/zsviczian/excalibrain) Obsidian plugin.
+Additional visual representations of the Books Vault, also based upon Dataview queries, are provided by the [Excalibrain](https://github.com/zsviczian/excalibrain) Obsidian plugin.

-The Obsidian Media Vault markdown contains metadata with tags allowing a variety of Obsidian Dataview queries.
+The Obsidian Books Vault markdown contains metadata with tags allowing a variety of Obsidian Dataview queries.
 For example, the markdown of the book "Timequake" by Kurt Vonnegut Jr. has the following YAML prelude:

 ```yaml
 ---